81 Comments

 2nd page of the retirement visa application

-Here you must fill in some data and/or upload all for the retirement visa application necessary documents as PDF (max size per document 3MB).
+On this page you must fill in some data and/or upload all for the retirement visa application necessary documents as PDF (max size per document 3MB).

 Those who just want to verify the requirements or double check if the requirements have changed can do so on this page.
 Then just click through the tabs but do not upload any documents and do not click on Siguente; once you finished just leave the page.

 To continue with your retirement visa application, click on the little arrows next to each requirement, and certain fields appear depending on the requirement.
-Just fill in the fields as requested and upload the corresponding document.
+Just fill in the fields as requested and upload the corresponding document:

 Under “Pago por derecho de tramite” you are asked to enter certain information of the bank receipt:

-• numero de recibo (number of the receipt) which is the "secuencia de pago" on the pagalo receipt
+• numero de recibo (number of the receipt) which is the "secuencia de pago" on the pagalo.pe receipt

-• codigo de verficación (verification code) which is the "codigo control" on the pagalo receipt
+• codigo de verficación (verification code) which is the "codigo control" on the pagalo.pe receipt

-• fecha de recibo (date) which is the "fecha de operación" on the pagalo receipt.
+• fecha de recibo (date) which is the "fecha de operación" on the pagalo.pe receipt.

-Under the Documento de Identificación tab, select the document with which you entered Peru (in most cases passport), fill in required data and upload a copy.
+Under the "Documento de identificación del administrado" tab, select the document with which you entered Peru (in most cases passport).
+You are then asked to fill in your passport number, the date of issue and the country of issue and upload a copy of the passport page with your photo and personal data.

-If you, however, apply when your stay as a tourist is expired, open the tab and you should be able to upload the payment receipt for your overstayed days and a sworn statement explaining the reasons for their overstay.
+If you, however, apply when your stay as a tourist is expired, open the tab and you should be able to upload the payment receipt for your overstayed days and a sworn statement explaining the reasons for your overstay.
 Once these two documents are uploaded the check in front of the tab should turn green.
 Before counting on this option please read our chapter Can I apply for a retirement visa when my stay as a tourist is expired? below.

 Once you filled in all required fields and uploaded all your documents, there should be a green check in front of each tab.
-Click on Siguente.
+Accept the terms and conditions and click on Siguiente.

 3rd page of the retirement visa application

-You then get to a page showing the fields of the Form PA - Cambio de Calidad Migratoria already filled in with your personal data.
-The only fields you can change here are your cell phone number and your e-mail address.
+You then get to a page showing the fields of a document called Form PA - Cambio de Calidad Migratoria.
+If you are already registered the form is already filled in with your personal data.
+The only fields you can change are your cell phone number and your e-mail address.
+If you, however, haven't entered your personal data before, just fill in the required fields.
+Make sure you enter an e-mail address you have unrestricetd access to.
 If everything is correct, click on “Guardar datos y generar tramite” (Save data and generate procedure).

 4th page of the retirement visa application

-At the top right of the document under the bar code you find your Numero de expediente (file number), which sometimes is also called Numero de tramite.
-It consists of 2 letters (usually some abbreviation of the Migraciones office where you applied; LM for Lima, for example; or CY for Chiclayo, etc.) and 9 numbers.
+At the top right of the downloaded document under the bar code you again find your Numero de expediente (file number).
 At the bottom of the first page, under the signature / fingerprint field, the Fecha de publicacion (application date) and a Codigo de verificacion (verification code) are shown.

 If you later want to check the status of your application online, which can be done here or if you, for example, want to apply for a travel permit to leave the country while the approval of your application is still in process, you will need these numbers / codes.

-Additionally, at the bottom of the first page you as well find your login data for the Migraciones electronic mailbox (see below).
+Additionally, at the bottom of the first page you as well find your login data for the Migraciones electronic mailbox, called Buzon electronico (see below).

 Biometric data appointment

 Following the confirmation of your visa application you are asked to make an appointment for having your biometric data (photo, fingerprints, signature) taken with a provided code.
-This code is your numero de expediente (file number).
+This code is your numero de expediente (numero de tramite).

 As waiting times sometimes can be long, especially in Lima, we suggest following provided link and make the appointment immediately.
 If you want to make it at a later time, you can enter the Agencia Digital and make an appointment under "Citas en Linea", subpoint "para registro de datos biometricos".

-On the day of your biometric data appointment, be at the Migraciones office you selected when making the appointment 15 - 30 minutes before your appointment with your documents.
-Usually you will only need your printed (!) appointment and passport, but to be prepared for any unforeseen events you may want to take the folder with all other documents with you.
+On the day of your biometric data appointment, be at the Migraciones office you selected when making the appointment 15 - 30 minutes before your appointment.
+You will only need your printed (!) appointment confirmation and your passport.

-At the door you just have to show your printed appointment and passport.
-At the Lima Migraciones office you get a ticket with a number on it.
+The process varies a bit depending on the office.
+At the Lima Migraciones office, for example, you get a ticket with a number on it.
 Then just join the line and wait until your number is shown on the screen.
 When it's your turn proceed to the counter where you have to sign on a signature pad, you are digitally fingerprinted and a biometric photo is taken.

 Do not wear a white shirt or a top in light or pastel color!
 Migraciones might refuse to take your photo.
 Best wear a simple black shirt or something in a dark or strong color.

 There were times when the process at the Migraciones office in Lima was quick and astonishingly well organized and you were done in less than half an hour.
 However, over the past few months some foreigners reported that their appointment time wasn't respected and they had to wait for anything between one and three hours until they made it to the counter where the process was quick and smooth.
 So, plan accordingly.
-At the Migraciones offices in the provinces, the whole process is usually quick and painless.

 After your biometric data appointment, all you can do is check your Buzon electronico regularly and wait until you get a notification from Migraciones either telling you that they aren't happy with a document you uploaded or that a document is missing or that your visa is approved.